sahityakat/readMeGenerator/Generated ReadMe.md

 Please clone the repository before making changes

 ## Tests
-Deploy the application to Heroku or load the page from local hots to view the results.
-You can also test routes from Insomnia
+Deploy the application to Heroku or load the page from local host.
+You can also test the routes from Insomnia

 ## Questions
 Link to the repository [Github Repository](https://github.com/sahityakat)